 The Teaching and Learning Research Group

-of CTRL holds a variety of hands-on workshops on the use and pedagogy of new technologies and software in the
+of CTRL offers a variety of hands-on tutorials and on-demand, custom small group workshops on the use and pedagogy of new technologies and software in the

 provided on this website.
 Please explore the listings below and let us know how